naturallaw777/Sovran_SystemsOS/for_new_sovran_pros/How To Install Sovran_SystemsOS.md

    2. Database username is `ncusr`
    3. Database name is `nextclouddb`
    4. Database password is found by doing this:
-         1. Open the Terminal app and type in:
+         1. Open the Terminal app and type in or copy and paste:

             ```
             ssh -i /home/free/.ssh/factory_login root@[one of your domain names]